pingzing/CAKE/readme.md

 This version has been slightly modified to:
  - Compile on Windows 10 in VS2019
- - Allow toggling the candles back off
+ - Allow toggling the candle burning back off
  - Display a consistently black background